craig-m-k/kaggle/LARestaurants/README.md

 The Jupyter notebook has a weighted heat map with time that allows for displaying custom time windows.
 To view the heat map, follow this link:

 http://nbviewer.jupyter.org/github/craig-m-k/kaggle/blob/master/LARestaurants/LA%20Restaurants.ipynb

+(This may not render correctly in Chrome, but it works in Safari.)